b-harvest/Four-Pillars-Project/README.md

 *For the price calculation of our grant proposal*

 Our projects are usually devoted by 2 people, each of person devoting about 50% of full time.
 As a team, we estimate 4 week contribution as $10,000.
-Total proposed grant is $50,000 for entire three projects with total 20 weeks contribution.
+Total proposed grant is $50,000 for entire four projects with total 20 weeks contribution.

 *Reference*
 - projects documentation :